umputun/remark42/site/src/docs/configuration/telegram/index.md

 ## Authentication

+**IMPORTANT: It doesn't work as of 30.01.2022, will be working after [this](https://github.com/umputun/remark42/issues/707) issue resolution** (waits for frontend support).

 To enable Telegram authentication for the users, set variable `AUTH_TELEGRAM=true`.

-_Note: this functionality is not fully available yet and still work in progress._

 ## Notifications